rehierl/abstract-properties/14-x-types-of-scopes/14-x-implementations/1-1-howto-exit.md

 Note that there are no onExitT2() and no onExitT3() events since these correspond with the onExitT1() event of one of the defining node's ancestors.

+Note that, except for type-0 scopes, and regardless of any future extensions, no scope, other than the node's type-0 scopes end while a node is in the process of being visited.

 <!-- ======================================================================= -->
 ## remarks